wp-plugins/imsupporting/readme.txt

 = Do you have a free trial? =

-Yes, Simply register at IMsupporting.com to start free.
+Yes, Simply register at IMsupporting.com to start free. ( you can even pay with a tweet )

 = Where is my "SiteID"? =

 Open your live chat console.
 Your SiteId is in the top right.

+Need more help?
+Email support@imsupporting.com or simply visit imsupporting.com and chat to us.

 == Changelog ==

+= 2.1 =
+* Updated documentation.

 = 2.0 =
 * Added new options and more buttons to choose from.